FOREX-Dollar falls against yen on risk reduction; sterling sinks

 NEW YORK, Jan 9 The U.S. dollar slumped against the safe-haven yen on Monday on investors' reduced appetite for risk, while sterling sank to more than two-month lows on talk that Britain would drastically rework trade ties with the European Union after Brexit.

-A fall in U.S. Treasury yields and stocks drove the dollar down as much as 0.8 percent against the yen to a session low of 115.97 yen.
+A fall in U.S. Treasury yields and U.S. stocks drove the dollar down as much as 0.6 percent against the yen to a session low of 116.16 yen.
 The dollar remained within recent trading ranges and did not test Friday's more than three-week low of 115.04 yen.

 Analysts said there was no fundamental catalyst for the dollar's decline against the yen, with traders probably reacting to lower U.S. yields and equities.